 - Use language that encourages the users to start the process of discovering or learning more about your brand and offering.

 - Examples of research-focused CTAs include: “explore now,” “learn more,” or “start now.”

 Supplementing your campaign strategy with a brand lift or sales lift study helps illustrate the effectiveness of your advertising initiatives.
-By measuring the impact of each channel on a variety of post-exposure success metrics, marketers can bridge the online and offline communication gaps.
+Marketers can bridge the online and offline communication gaps by measuring each channel’s impact on various post-exposure success metrics.

-- For B2B brands with no tangible product, brand lift studies can go a long way in determining if your targeted audience is resonating with your offerings.
+- For B2B brands with a less tangible product, brand lift studies can go a long way in determining if your targeted audience is resonating with your offerings.

-Campaign planning differs for B2C and B2B brands, making it essential to align your marketing strategy.
-If it works for a B2C campaign does not mean it will for B2B.
-Understanding the sales cycles, who the audience is and leveraging the appropriate tone of voice and language in the creatives can help you better resonate with your consumers and clients.
+Campaign planning differs for B2C vs. B2B marketing, making it essential to align your marketing strategy.
+If a strategy works for a B2C campaign, that doesn’t necessarily mean it will work for B2B.

 Understand the sales cycles, your target audience, and leverage the appropriate tone of voice and language in your creatives.
 Doing so can help you better resonate with your consumers and clients and ultimately boost the performance of your marketing campaigns.

 To explore the different strategies you can use in B2B vs. B2C campaigns with StackAdapt, request a demo.

 The difference between B2C and B2B marketing is the target audience.
 B2C marketing is focused directly on the consumer purchasing your product or service.
 B2B marketing campaigns focus on individuals or teams that make purchasing decisions for a larger organization.
 Since both types of marketing target a different audience, different approaches are required to make each one effective.